-PVC pipes (polyvinyl chloride) are a combination of vinyl and plastic.
-This pipe type is used in almost 75% of sanitary sewer pipe applications in the U.S. (source: wisegeek.com) and has replaced the use of cast iron and galvanized pipes for many common plumbing applications.
-These pipes are most commonly used in more of a commercial or large scale type of application in that they can be used only for cold water and require approval to be used for drinking water.
+Polyvinyl chloride (PVC) pipes are a combination of vinyl and plastic.
+This pipe type is used in almost 75% of U.S. sanitary sewer pipe systems and has replaced the use of cast iron and galvanized pipes for many common plumbing applications.
+PVC pipes are most commonly used in sewer lines, commercial or other large scale applications, because they are safe only for cold water and require approval to be used for drinking water.

 Benefits of PVC Pipes